Login or Register to make a submission.

 Websites

-Sometimes references to websites should appear directly in the text rather than in the bibliography.
-Refer to the Instructions to authors for Administrative Sciences.
+Sometimes, references to websites should appear directly in the text rather than in the bibliography.
+For more information, refer to the Instructions to Authors for Administrative Sciences.

 Blog post